I love teaching, learning, and tech!

 Born and raised in Rhode Island, USA.
 I am a father, a husband, a teacher, and lover of learning and tech!
-I enjoy working with my students, working on side projects, enhancing my curriculum by developing new materials, and learning new concepts and techniques.
+I enjoy working with students and teachers, working on side projects, creating curriculum, and developing all kinds of learning materials.
 I also like to read comic books and tech news, watch movies, take walks with my wife and son, and support my community.

-I am a teacher at Davies Career and Technical High School, my high school alma mater.
-I teach in the Pre-Engineering Technology program as the Computer and Software Engineering instructor.
-Students in the Pre-Eng program take three technical content classes each year: Computer & Software Engineering, Electonics Engineering Technology, and Mechanical & Robotics Engineering.
+Previously, I was a teacher at Davies Career and Technical High School, my high school alma mater.
+I taught in the Pre-Engineering Technology program as the Computer and Software Engineering instructor.
+Students in the Pre-Eng program take three technical content classes each year: Computer & Software Engineering, Electronics Engineering Technology, and Mechanical & Robotics Engineering.

-What courses do I specifically teach?
-Well, essentially I teach a "Computer Science Exploratory" for year 1 students (9th Grade), an "Introduction to Computer Science" for year 2 students (10th Grade), "AP Computer Science Principles" for year 3 students (11th Grade), and "AP Computer Science A" for year 4 students (12th Grade).
-Coding-wise we do Blocks → Python → Java, with some HTML/CSS sprinked in between.
+What courses did I specifically teach?
+Well, essentially I taught a "Computer Science Exploratory" for year 1 students (9th Grade), an "Introduction to Computer Science" for year 2 students (10th Grade), "AP Computer Science Principles" for year 3 students (11th Grade), and "AP Computer Science A" for year 4 students (12th Grade).
+Coding-wise we did Blocks (Thunkable, MakeCode, BlockPy) → Python → Java, with some HTML/CSS sprinkled in between.